What is TCM?

 Qi

 Qi, pronounced “chee” is the energy within our bodies which are believed to reside within an inner network of maps known as Meridians.
-When there’s an illness in Traditional Chinese Medicine it’s often believed to be the result of an imbalance or blockage of this Qi or energy within our bodies.
+In TCM philosophy, disruptions in the flow of Qi, or energy, are believed to affect how we feel physically and emotionally.

 Prevention

 In contrast to Western medicine, TCM focuses on prevention.
 While some of these practices can provide immediate relief, ongoing health practices are the best way to create internal harmony.
-For example, a Traditional Chinese Medicine practitioner may prescribe treatments for issues that are likely to arise with age and time rather than waiting for there to be an issue to treat.
+Traditional Chinese Medicine (TCM) practitioners often focus on supporting overall well-being and balance, offering guidance and practices that align with the body's natural rhythms as individuals age.

 Self healing